4 Day Inca Trail to Machu Picchu

 • Huayna Picchu: Known as the Young mountain, being part of the vast majority of the panoramic photos of Machu Picchu Citadel.
 Upon climbing Huayna Picchu, you may discover some archaeological sites including Temple of the moon, which is built in a natural cave.

 • Please Note: The Huayna Picchu tour is a 10:00 AM.
-However, it is based on availability and it can be booked out months in advanced in high tourist season.
+However, it is based on availability and it can be booked out months in advanced in high season.

-By noon we will be taking the bus from Machupicchu to Aguas Calientes for lunch (at your own cost).
+By noon we will be taking the bus from Machu Picchu to Aguas Calientes for lunch (not included).
 There are many good restaurants and there will be time to explore a bit of Aguas Calientes.
-We will be boarding the Expedition Train at 2:55 PM or 3:20 PM to Ollantaytambo train station.
-Upon arrival, you will make the 2 hour journey by private van to Cusco, arriving approximately at 7:00 PM and then you will be dropped off at your hotel.

 • Meals: Breakfast